-- Rigorous academic enrichment courses in biology, chemistry, organic chemistry, biostatistics, physics, and population health
+- Rigorous academic enrichment courses in biology, chemistry, biostatistics, and population health

 - Career development sessions directed towards the exploration of the medical, dental, and public health professions, the admissions process, and the development of an individualized education plan

-- Exposure to careers in pharmacy, social work, physician assistants and other health professions
+- Exposure to careers in pharmacy, social work, nursing, rehabilitation medicine (PT/OT, prosthetics), physician assistants and other health professions

 - A curriculum designed to increase awareness and knowledge of the social determinants of health and healthcare disparities

-The UW SHPEP is actively targeting freshmen and sophomore students who are currently attending community college or 4-year college/university, and are from underrepresented and educationally or financially disadvantaged communities.
+The UW SHPEP is actively recruiting first year and sophomore students who are currently attending community college or 4-year college/university, and are from underrepresented and educationally or financially disadvantaged communities.

 Eligibility for UW SHPEP

 - College first year or sophomore at the time of application

 - Have a minimum overall GPA of 2.5

 - U.S. citizen, a permanent resident, or an individual granted deferred action for childhood arrivals (DACA) status by the U.S. Citizenship and Immigration Services